33 On and above the Underground

 ‘As well as some effort crafting my pitch and sweet talking.
 I felt highly obligated but was glad to be taken on.

 The firm’s management put enormous pressure on us salesmen to produce or to lose their jobs.
+I had found that even a perfect pitch can’t make the stubborn buy.
 To motivate our team they offered us prizes for the most successful salesman.’

 ‘Did you win the contest?’